QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 4.5 =
+Upgrade now for the ability to drag and drop questions to reorder, questions now only show relevent fields when adding/deleting them, and for the ability to search quiz results.

 = 4.4.4 =
 Security Fix: Fixed possible sql injection from authenticated users on certificate, email, and leaderboard tabs.
 Also fixed data validation bug on help page, leaderboard shortcode, and quiz shortcode.
 Please update immediately.